MitraClip Mitral Regurgitation Treatment

-MitraClip is a new device by Abbott Vascular that is used to clip together the leaflets of the mitral valve and stop the valve from leaking.
-Instead of opening the chest, cardiologists enter the heart through arteries in the groin to put the clip in place.
+MitraClip is a device by Abbott Vascular used to clip together the leaflets of the mitral valve and stop the valve from leaking.
+Instead of opening the chest, cardiologists enter the heart through vein in the groin to put the clip in place.
 Before the invention of the MitraClip, medically managing the symptoms associated with mitral regurgitation was the only option available if surgical repair could not be performed.

 How is MitraClip performed?

-MitraClip is performed through a vessel in the groin using a catheter.
+MitraClip is performed through a vein in the groin using a catheter.
 Please watch the short video below for more information.

 Who is a candidate for MitraClip?